TRIBUTARIES FAQS

 Will you let me know if I am not selected for a Tributaries exhibition?

-The Museum will only notify artists that have been selected, because applications stay on file for five years and artists could be selected at a later time.
+The Museum will only notify artists that have been selected, because applications stay on file for three years and artists could be selected at a later time.
+Rest assured, you would be contacted with two or more years' notice to get ready for the exhibition and would know well ahead of time if you were selected.

 If I’m selected for a show, how do I get my artwork to the Museum?